Stevan Moljević: World War II

 In 1943, Moljević usurped Vasić as head of the Central National Committee.
-John R. Lampe pointed to significant details such as that the Central National Committee had secondary status while Moljević did not rise to prominence in this committee until 1943, which undercut the perception about Moljević's "Homogeneous Serbia" being the centerpiece of coherent set of Chetnik war objectives.
+John R. Lampe pointed to significant details such as that the Central National Committee had secondary status while Moljević did not rise to prominence in this committee until 1943, which undercut the perception about Moljević's Homogeneous Serbia being the centerpiece of coherent set of Chetnik war objectives.

 He attended the Ba Congress in January 1944, where he delivered a report concerning the condition of the Chetniks within Yugoslavia.
 Following Belgrade's capture by communist forces, Moljević visited Bosanska Krajina and appealed to its inhabitants for support.
 He also called for Bosnian Muslims and Croats to join the Chetniks in fighting the Yugoslav Partisans.

 Capture, imprisonment and death

-Moljević was arrested by the communists on 23 September 1945 and tried alongside Mihailović and twenty-two others in the summer of 1946.
-He was found guilty of collaboration with the Axis powers and handed a twenty-year prison sentence.
+Moljević was arrested by the Yugoslav Partisan forces on 23 September 1945 and tried alongside Mihailović and twenty-two others in the summer of 1946 on grounds of collaborationism and organized insurrection.
+He was found guilty of collaboration with the Axis powers and sentenced to a twenty-year imprisonment.
 The communists stripped him of all his political and civic rights and all of his property and belongings were confiscated.
 Moljević was sent to the northern Serbian town of Sremska Mitrovica and was imprisoned there.
 His health began to deteriorate in 1956 and the following year he was diagnosed with colon cancer.
 He underwent an unsuccessful operation in Belgrade before being sent back to Sremska Mitrovica Prison, where he died on 15 November 1959.
 He was buried at Novo groblje cemetery in Belgrade.